Wanderlust (American band): After Wanderlust

 After the band's breakup, Scot Sax went on to form Bachelor Number One in 1999, which appeared on the American Pie soundtrack with the song "Summertime".
 He formed another band, Feel, in 2001 and has written or co-written songs for such artists as Faith Hill, Tim McGraw, and Jennifer Love Hewitt.

 In 2006 he worked with Sharon Little on her debut CD Drawing Circles and her major label release Perfect Time for a Breakdown (CBS Records, 2008).
 He now resides in Nashville and continues to release new music and produce documentaries as a filmmaker under the name Scot Sax Films.

 Rob Bonfiglio went on to form The Better Days, later renamed The Skies of America, whose song "Shine" appeared on the soundtrack to the 2007 film Bridge to Terabithia.
 He also released a solo album called Bring on the Happy in 2008.
 Bonfiglio has been married to Carnie Wilson since 2000.

 After leaving Wanderlust, Jim Cavanaugh was the drummer for a Philadelphia-based band, Swell Box, and has been with The Mighty Manatees since January 2007.
 He also produced the debut album by SugrHi.

 Mark Levin, who now goes by the name Mark Getten, lives in the Los Angeles area and plays bass for AM.
 He also heads an experimental project band called Indignitaries.

-Reunion and Record Time (2012)
+Record Time (2012)

 In the fall of 2011, Scot sent an instrumental to former writing partner Rob.
 Realizing that the chemistry was still there after 14 years, the band decided to get back together and work on a project.
 They wrote and recorded the entire CD at Milkboy Studios in Ardmore, PA in three days.
 After finishing the album, the band signed with indie-label Zip Records, and the CD is distributed by Red Distribution/Sony Music.
 Record Time was released on 25 September 2012 in a digital format.
 The lead single "Lou Reed" can be heard on AAA radio and internet radio.
 Wanderlust played the WXPN Free at Noon show in support of the new CD on July 27, 2012.